What is non-Hodgkin lymphoma?

 Who gets non-Hodgkin lymphoma?

-More than 13,000 people are diagnosed with NHL each year in the UK.
-In addition, more than 3,000 people each year are diagnosed with chronic lymphocytic leukaemia (CLL), which is sometimes considered a form of NHL.
-NHL is more common than Hodgkin lymphoma – nearly 2,000 people are diagnosed with Hodgkin lymphoma each year in the UK.
+Around 13,700 people are diagnosed with NHL each year in the UK.
+A further 3,700 people each year are diagnosed with chronic lymphocytic leukaemia (CLL), which is sometimes considered a form of NHL.
+In total, around 48 people are diagnosed with NHL or CLL every day in the UK.

 Types of non-Hodgkin lymphoma

-Below is an overview of the types of NHL.
-If you have been told you have a less common type of lymphoma that we do not mention, please contact our helpline for advice on where to find information most suitable to your needs.
+There are over 60 different types of NHL, although some are very rare.
+We list some of the most common types on this page but if you have a type of lymphoma that we do not mention, please contact our helpline freephone on 0808 808 5555 for guidance on where to find information most suitable to your needs.

-We have more information about these types of lymphoma as separate pages on our website.
-Most are also described in our booklets on high-grade or low-grade NHL.
+We have more information about the most common types of NHL as separate pages on our website.
+Most are also covered in our booklets on high-grade or low-grade NHL.

 - primary central nervous system lymphoma (primary CNS lymphoma).

 - anaplastic large cell lymphoma (ALCL)

 - angioimmunoblastic T-cell lymphoma (AITL)